chrisjdallmann/feco-inhibition/README.md

 Data is available for download from Dryad:

 ## Usage
 Instructions on how to recreate individual figure panels are given in `code/README.md`.
+Information on the datasets is given on Dryad and in `data/README.md`.

 ## Requirements
 This repository contains Python 3 code and MATLAB code.